Measuring the Temperature of Extremely Hot Shock-Heated Gas in the Major Merger MACS J0717.5+3745 With Relativistic Corrections to the Sunyaev-Zel'dovich Effect: Introduction

 The Sunyaev-Zeldovich effect (\SZe) offers a probe of ICM thermodynamics that is independent of and complementary to X-ray observations \citep{2019_Sze, rsz_universe}.
 The SZe is the spectral distortion in the cosmic microwave background (CMB) radiation caused by inverse-Compton scattering of cold $T_{\rm CMB} = 2.73 $ K photons from energetic ICM electrons \citep{sze_1972,Birkinshaw1999}.
 For a stationary plasma, the effect is dependent on the thermal properties of the gas (\TSZe), and can be modeled as an intensity shift in the CMB spectrum described by:

 where $I_0 = \frac{2(k\Tcmb)^3}{(hc)^2}$ and $x \equiv \frac{h\nu}{k\Tcmb}$ \citep{carlstrom}.
-The term expressing an integral along the line-of-sight gives the Compton $y$ parameter, which indicates the average energy boost to a CMB photon as a proportion of the electron rest mass.
+The term expressing an integral along the line of sight gives the Compton $y$ parameter, which indicates the average energy boost to a CMB photon as a proportion of the electron rest mass.
 The ICM is sufficiently hot that mild relativistic corrections to the classical scattering are required to fully describe the intensity spectrum \citep{Wright1979}.
-These corrections can be included in the term $\delta(x;T_e)$, a modification that is often referred to as the relativistic correction \citep[\RSZe,][]{Itoh1998, SZpack1, SZpack2, evidence_for_rsz, mm_universe_rsz}.
+These corrections can be included in the term $\delta(x;T_e)$, a modification that is often referred to as the relativistic correction \citep[\RSZe;][]{Itoh1998, SZpack1, SZpack2, evidence_for_rsz, mm_universe_rsz}.
 A kinematic effect (\KSZe) is also present due to coherent bulk velocities of and in the ICM material along the line of sight, and is modeled by:

+Above, $\beta$ is the ratio of the cluster's peculiar velocity to the speed of light and $\tau$ is the optical depth of electron scattering.
 The spectra of both the thermal and kinematic effects are plotted in Fig.~\ref{fig:sze_theo}, assuming properties of the ICM typical of massive clusters.
 The relativistic corrections for a range of ICM temperatures are also shown, which highlights the temperature dependence of the \RSZe\ corrections.
-Since the classical (non-relativistic) \TSZe\ brightness is sensitive solely to the product $n_e T_e$ at a given $x$, it alone cannot be used to isolate the eletron temperature.
+Since the classical (nonrelativistic) \TSZe\ brightness is sensitive solely to the product $n_e T_e$ at a given $x$, it alone cannot be used to isolate the eletron temperature.
 However, the spectrum of the relativistic correction depends on $T_e$, and thus offers a way to probe electron temperature independent of X-ray observations \citep{mm_universe_rsz}.